How to file a Tennessee annual report

 • Officers/managers: names, titles, and addresses, NAICS code

-• Payment: credit card or ACH transfer
+• Payment: credit card, debit card, or ACH transfer

 DBA registration is separate from annual report filing requirements.
 Your annual report should reflect your legal entity name, not DBA names.